Code-Institute-Submissions/HealthyEarth/README.md

 - [Gresy spoon cafe](https://www.greasyspoon.se/) - Used for help adding content and location of where we do meet-ups.
 ---
 ### __Bugs and fixes:__
+* My hero image was too bright and the text wasn't clear. i was using opacity on image and then is used linear-gradient technology as follow:
+__background:linear-gradient(
+      rgba(0, 0, 0, 0.1),
+      rgba(0, 0, 0, 0.1)
+    ),
+    url("images/cleanearth.jpeg") no-repeat;
+    background-position: center;
+    overflow: hidden;__
+    and the image became dark as i wanted it to be.
 * My Importance section and Feedback sections were merging into each other in mobile view but on desktop they were as i wanted them to be.
 I searched online on youtube, StackOverFlow and W3School i checked my Css file to fix the bug.
 The videos and StackOverFlow helped me figure out the problem which was that i gave Importance Container a fixed height which was causing the merging of content.
 * My cover-text was mixing with the heading and text of jumbotron in some mobile views and ipad view i added media quries to fix it but its still not fixed in a few mobile views.